 Discard the excess water, and you are done.
 Simple!

-Another note on watering, if your soil gets too dry, this plant will protest.
+Another note on watering, if your soil gets too dry, this plant will protest with brown leaf tips and yellow leaves.
 Please keep any eye on the soil moisture.

 If your plant came in a small nursery pot, you will probably want to repot it pretty quickly.
 Don’t get lazy because these plants are not cheap!

 One indication that you’ll need to repot are roots coming out of drainage holes.
 Take a look at mine right before I repotted: